reusable-ui/reusable-ui-monorepo/variants/theme-variant/README.md

 #### 🧠 Theme Resolution Strategy

-The hook evaluates the effective theme using a tiered approach:
+The hook determines the final theme using the following priority:
 1. **Explicit Prop Override**
    - If `props.theme` is a value other than `'inherit'`, it takes precedence.
 2. **Relative Resolution**
    - If set to `'inherit'`, pulls value from context if provided (`ThemeVariantProvider`).
-3. **Fallback Options**
+3. **Fallback Logic**
    - Uses `options.defaultTheme` if provided.
-   - Falls back to system default if all else fails.
+   - Defaults to system default if none is provided.

 #### 🧬 Context Propagation

-Use `<ThemeVariantProvider>` to share theme with child components:
+Use `<ThemeVariantProvider>` to share theme with descendant components:

 ```tsx
 import React, { ReactNode, FC } from 'react';